Probing the limits of cosmological information from the Lyman-$\alpha$ forest 2-point correlation functions: Quasar Spectra

 \section{Quasar Spectra}

-In this section we describe the synthetic quasar spectra that are the foundation of this analysis, as well as a new way to estimate the \lya forest continuum which motivates this work.
+In this section we describe the synthetic quasar spectra that are the foundation of this analysis, as well as how the quasar continuum is modeled.
 We first describe the synthetic data used for our forecasts in Section~\ref{sec:synthdata}.
-In Section~\ref{sec:forestcontinuum} we summarize the continuum fitting procedure employed in the DESI \lya forest analysis.
-We then detail two methods that bypass this process: using the true unabsorbed continuum for mocks, and predicting the unabsorbed continuum from the longer-wavelength portion of the quasar spectrum.
-We include an overview of one such tool, the \lya Continuum Analysis Network \citep[LyCAN;][]{turner_2024}, and highlight recent updates since its introduction.
+In Section~\ref{sec:forestcontinuum} we summarize the continuum fitting procedure employed in the DESI \lya forest analysis and compare it to the true unabsorbed continuum.